txwizard/WizardWrx_NET_API/README.md

 `ChangeLog.md`, gives a much more thorough accounting of the improvements and bug fixes incorporated in each release.

+## Release Notes, 2019/12/16, WizardWrx.AssemblyUtils

+This library gets the SemVer treatment, a new instance method on its `DependentAssemblies` class, and the overloaded constructor on that class finally works correctly in all respects.

 ## Release Notes, 2019/12/16, WizardWrx.ASCIIInfo, WizardWrx.Core, WizardWrx.FormatStringEngine

 This update implements two changes in the infrastructure of the __WizardWrx .NET